mkotra/spring/README.md

 # spring

-You need MongoDB (at least 5.0.0) and Consul running on default ports:
+You need Java 22, MongoDB (at least 5.0.0) and Consul running on default ports:

 Mongo (with Docker)